Ram Krishna College

 Ram Krishna College is a constituent college of Lalit Narayan Mithila University, Darbhanga.
 It was established in 1940.
 The college is Re-Accredited by NAAC by Grade-B. At present, the college imparts both Graduate and Post Graduate education to student across all the three facilities i.e. Arts, Science and Commerce.
 This college has separate blocks for Arts, Science and Commerce blocks, Administrative blocks.

 History

-Ram Krishna College was established by Baboo Ram Krishna Yadav in August 1940 as an undergraduate college in the city of Madhubani.
+Ram Krishna College was established by Baboo Ram Krishna Purbey in August 1940 as an undergraduate college in the city of Madhubani.
 The college started courses in Arts, Science and Commerce in 1941 after getting affiliation from Patna University.
 In 1975, Ram Krishna College became one of the constituent colleges of Lalit Narayan Mithila University.

 Post Graduate studies commenced in the college in 1983.